 Planning Easter desserts already?
-We’ve got just a thing for you, this Chocolate Easter cake will have everybody asking for another piece.
+We’ve got just a thing for you, this Chocolate Easter cake for kids will have everybody asking for another piece.
 Not only is it super delicious, it also looks pretty great too.

 Chocolate Easter cake